unforswearing/aliaser/README.md

 <br>

-> *Aliaser will soon be rewritten in Python for fun*
+> *Aliaser will soon be rewritten in Python, mostly for fun*

 ## Installation